Kitware/vtk-js/Documentation/content/docs/structures_UnstructuredGrid.md

 title: UnstructuredGrid
 ---

-An UnstructuredGrid is a mesh structure that can hold data arrays either on points, cells or on the dataset itself.
-The mesh can be composed of several cells which could be either 2D or 3D.
+An UnstructuredGrid is a mesh structure that can hold data arrays in points, cells or in the dataset itself.
+The mesh can be composed of several cells which can be either 2D or 3D.

 ## Structure